sanchitkd/hasura-chinook-setup/README.md

 chinook=#
 ```

-9. Access Hasura Console
+8. Access Hasura Console
-  - Open http://localhost:8081 in your browser.
+  - Open http://localhost:8081 in your browser. (*If you have already accessed this URL, please open the link in an incognito window to avoid any duplicate data due to the browser caching.*)
   - Admin secret: `myadminsecretkey`

-10. Apply the metadata.
+9. Apply the metadata.
 - `hasura metadata apply --endpoint http://localhost:8081 --admin-secret "myadminsecretkey"`
 ```
 C:\Users\sd000072\Desktop\hasura-chinook-setup-task_1>hasura metadata apply --endpoint http://localhost:8081 --admin-secret "myadminsecretkey"